camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * A Group GRANT authorization precedes over a Group REVOKE authorization.
 * A User GRANT authorization precedes over a User REVOKE authorization.

-## When are Authorizations are Checked?
+## When are Authorizations checked?

 Authorizations are checked if